|DATE:||October 30, 2000|

-Until final regulations are published, States have flexibility in determining how these provisions should be implemented.
-It may be helpful to review the floor statements made October 11 and 18, 2000, by Representative Charles W. Stenholm, and Senator Tom Harkin, respectively, concerning the conference report on the bill which was signed into law as Public Law 106-387.
-These statements can be found on page H9691 of the October 11, and pages S10682 and S10683 of the October 18, 2000, Congressional Record.
+Until final regulations are published, states have flexibility in determining how these provisions should be implemented.
+It may be helpful to review the floor statements made October 11 and 18, 2000, by Representative Charles W. Stenholm, and Senator Tom Harkin, respectively, concerning the conference report on the bill which was signed into law as PL 106-387.
+These statements can be found on page H9691 of the October 11, and pages S10682 and S10683 of the Oct.
+18, 2000, Congressional Record.
 (Copies of the transcripts have been enclosed for your convenience).
 We would like to emphasize these points for your information:

 - States may adopt vehicle allowance rules from any program that receives TANF or TANF maintenance-of-effort (MOE) funds as long as that program provides benefits that meet the definition of "assistance" according to TANF regulations at 45 CFR 260.31.
 This definition includes cash, payments, vouchers, and other forms of benefits designed to meet a family’s ongoing basic needs including such benefits when they are provided in the form of payments by a TANF agency, or other agency on its behalf, to individual recipients and conditioned on participation in work experience or community service or any other work activity under TANF regulations.
 It also includes supportive services such as transportation and child care provided to families who are not employed.
 (A comprehensive definition of "assistance" under TANF is enclosed for your information.)

-- Although section 847 of Public Law 106-387 amends section 5(g)(2)(B)(iv) of the FSA pertaining solely to the fair market value test for vehicles, States may, however, apply this provision to the food stamp equity test for vehicles which is not mandated by statute.
+- Although section 847 of PL 106-387 amends section 5(g)(2)(B)(iv) of the FSA pertaining solely to the fair market value test for vehicles, states may, however, apply this provision to the food stamp equity test for vehicles which is not mandated by statute.
 States may, therefore, apply their borrowed TANF option to those vehicles which are subject to the equity test for food stamps.
-If a State TANF program has a more lenient vehicle test than food stamps for fair market and equity evaluation purposes, it may use this policy for both.
-If the food stamp fair market test is more lenient than a State TANF program, but the program’s equity test is more lenient than food stamp rules, the State may choose the food stamp test for fair market evaluation, and TANF rules for the equity test.
+If a state TANF program has a more lenient vehicle test than food stamps for fair market and equity evaluation purposes, it may use this policy for both.
+If the food stamp fair market test is more lenient than a state TANF program, but the program’s equity test is more lenient than food stamp rules, the state may choose the food stamp test for fair market evaluation, and TANF rules for the equity test.